use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 ### Storage loading behaviour

-Each mapping value lives under it's own storage key.
-Briefly, this means that mappings are lazily loaded in ink!.
+Each `Mapping` value lives under it's own storage key.
+Briefly, this means that `Mapping`s are lazily loaded in ink!.
 In other words, if your message does only access a single key of a mapping, it will not load the whole mapping but only the value being accessed.